- 1.How to Keep Customers Coming Back to Your Restaurant & Placing Online Orders

 - Create your email campaigns using our templates

 - Activate the campaigns and let them run on Autopilot

 - 2.How to Keep Customers Coming Back to Your Restaurant: Autopilot Video Instructions

 - 3.What Is Your Restaurant Customer Retention Rate?

 - 5.The Benefits of Running Your Restaurant Marketing Campaigns on Autopilot

 Are you having trouble drawing customers in for a second order?
 Is your restaurant customer retention rate low?
-I’m going to teach you how to keep customers coming back to your restaurant through targeted, personalized email and SMS campaigns that you can put on Autopilot.
+I’m going to teach you how to keep customers coming back to your restaurant through targeted, personalized email campaigns that you can put on Autopilot.
 That way, you can focus on running your restaurant business as usual.

 How to Keep Customers Coming Back to Your Restaurant & Placing Online Orders

 1. Install an online ordering system on your website for FREE